Global Economic Governance Initiative

 Fueling Growth and Financing Risk: benefits and risks of China’s development finance in the global energy sector

-by Kevin Gallagher, Rohini Kamal and Yongzhong Wang
+by Kevin Gallagher, Rohini Kamal, Yongzhong Wang and Yanning Chen

 According to new GEGI research in collaboration with Yongzhong Wang of the Chinese Academy of Social Science’s Institute for World Economics and Politics, in just over a decade Chinese policy banks have emerged as global leaders in development finance in general and in finance for energy projects in developing country governments in particular.